 State Contest Director

-- The Computer Science Study Packet, which includes all six of last year's written tests, is available on the Academic Study Materials Order Form.
+- The Computer Science Study Packet, which includes all six of last year's written tests AND programming problem sets, is available through the UIL Online Store.
+(NOTE: printed packet includes written tests only.)

 - Third party resources for practice materials